 - "ACVM No. ...." (number).

-You can import exempted products but you may need a class determination letter to show the border inspector.
+You can import exempted products but you will need either an MPI issued class determination letter or a fully completed self-determination to show the border inspector.
 More information about class determinations is in Step 2: What you need to do.

 All products are inspected at the border and if import requirements are not met, products are confiscated and destroyed by MPI or returned to the sender at your expense.